dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 Don't need targetAddress if provide path and root pulselink.

+Announce will have a response, which is the latest transmission from the receiver, if there is one.
+If there isn't one, then this will be sent once it is available.
+There are no tracking IDs as the contract is loose.
+If receiver crashes, requester will need to retry.

 ## Process for announce

 ## Extensions

+### Use Tension in approot to reduce cross complex announces
+Instead of targeting each recipient directly, we could roll up into the approot and just trade those top level announcements

 ### Receive announces from multiple conflicting sources